tstockwell/TermSatNet/README.md

 ## UNDER CONSTRUCTION

 Until further notice, be advised that this repository is under construction.
-There's a ton of docs to complete, code to complete, etc.
-But I always work from the top down so, when my plans for this project change, I change this page before I do anything else.
+I always work from the top down so, when my plans for this project change, I change this page before I do anything else.

-Eventually you will find a complete SAT solver in the code and docs that show that it minimizes boolean expressions in polytime.
-At that time I'll remove this notice.
+When the code and docs are complete I'll remove this notice.

 ## Overview

 I have convinced myself that it's possible to minimize boolean expressions in polynomial time.
-I would like to have my work reviewed but I have no academic credentials nor acquaintances I can press into service.
-I have to start somewhere, so even though it's embarrassing as hell to show people what I do in my free time :-),
-I invite you to take a look at the documentation and code I wrote for it.
+I am currently writing documentation and building a SAT solver based on the automatic theorem prover I've designed.
+I'm going to do this in public in case there's anyone out there that might have an interest.

+Even if this system turns out to not be as efficient as I think, I've already written enough code and tests to know that it's very powerful.
+I originally developed these ideas to serve as the core engine of programming language.
+What I have is good enough to move on, so I'm going to code this, write docs, and call it done.

+What follows is an overview of the documentation.
-The documentation presents two systems of logic that work by minimizing expressions, and shows that proofs in the latter system have a maximum length that is a polynomial function of the length of the axiom.
+It presents two systems of logic that work by minimizing expressions, and shows that proofs in the latter system have a maximum length that is a polynomial function of the length of the axiom.

 ## [System C](https://github.com/tstockwell/TermSatNet/wiki/system-c)